Reproductions & Permissions

 1. Do you provide printed reproductions of items in your collection?

 No, Imaging Services only provides digital reproductions of items in the collection.
-You may take the digital files to a photo lab or major store to print the reproductions.
-You may also download the images to your computer.
+You may take the digital files to a photo lab or major store to make prints of the digital images.

 2. I would really like a reproduction of a photograph in your collection.
 The image I like looks faded and has a spot on it.
 Could you retouch the photographs that I request?

 The Imaging Services Department uses best practices for digitizing historic items in the collection to maintain the integrity of each item.
-Minimal adjustments are made to the digital reproductions to reduce the loss of pixels (which reduces the size and quality of the reproduction).
+We do not retouch or significanThis is to reduce the loss of pixels (which reduces the size and quality of the reproduction).
 The Imaging Services Department does not provide retouching services.

 3. Can I just buy a digital reproduction for use in my home or office?